 - Control of temperature and pH-level

-- Temperature-controlled loops for transfer to the filling Station
+- Temperature-controlled transfer lines to the filling station

 - Vessels: Stainless-steel vessels with capacities from 50 to 2,500 liters.

 - Homogeneity: Magnetic stirrers are standard.
 Vibromixers can be used for suspensions, e.g., with aluminum particles.
-Stirrers in formulation vessels are designed such, that they still remain efficient at very low vessel filling levels.
+Stirrers in formulation tanks are designed to be effective even at very low vessel filling levels.
 The minimum operation capacity therefore is a key parameter.

 - Control: Adjusting the pH level is often required during formulation. pH probe, controller and dosage systems ensure smooth regulation.
 Cooling systems for temperature control ensure product quality.